Networking Interview Questions

 Additionally, the physical layer, data connection layer, core network, transport layer, session layer, presentation layer, and application layer are among the seven layers of the OSI Model.
 To ensure dependable communication throughout a network, every layer cooperates with the others.

-1. Physical layer: Deals with the physical transmission of data, including electrical, optical, and radio-frequency signals.
+1. Physical layer: deals with the physical transmission of data, including electrical, optical, and radio-frequency signals.

-2. Data Link layer: Handles the transfer of data frames between devices and provides error detection and correction.
+2. Data Link Layer: Handles the transfer of data frames between devices and provides error detection and correction.

 3. Network layer: Provides routing and forwarding of data packets between networks based on network addresses.